Welcome to the Shift!

 Because the world is chaotic.
 Journalism is a struggling industry, and freelance rates have been stagnant for YEARS, so itâs about building something new and networkedâthrough Substack and beyondâthat empowers writers.

 Weâre seeing a massive shift in how media gets made and who controls it.
 No more gatekeepersâthe audience decides.
-Beyond pale, male and stale - legacy media learning from creators, worker-owned co-operatives, platform promiscuity, the rise of the Substack MotelâŠ
+Beyond pale, male and stale - legacy media learning from creators, worker-owned journo co-operatives, the rise of the Substack Motel, platform promiscuityâŠ

 Itâs fast, messy and a bit Wild Westâand also the most exciting and trusted area of journalism imo.
 People are paying for it!
 Iâm here for it.

-My little corner of the world (Hastings & St Leonards) is getting ÂŁ20m regeneration funding to improve neighbourhoods and create opportunities.
+My little corner of the world (Hastings & St Leonards) is getting ÂŁ20M regeneration funding to improve neighbourhoods and create opportunities.
 Iâm curious to see what changes (or not!) and will be recording it here (short texts, picts, audio).

 The Bayeux Tapestry, which depicts the Battle of Hastings, is set to return to the UK on loan in 2026 after 900 years.
 You can see it at the British Museum in Sept.

 Be part of the gang growing and shaping the Shift.
+You get:

 Billy No Mates?
 Write with us!
-Writersâ CafĂ© in Hastings is open to all.
+Writersâ CafĂ© in Hastings is open to all

 However you support, THANK YOU.
 It means the world.